 The Scheme is supported by the employer covenant, because this ultimately underwrites investment risk and funding risk.
 A detailed covenant assessment is undertaken to coincide with each triennial valuation.
-The last assessment was dated April 2022.
 This includes assessment of financial strength and security and stress testing the ongoing viability of funders under various economic scenarios.
 Between valuations the Board undertakes pro-active engagement with responsible bodies, encourages all responsible bodies to inform the Board of relevant matters that may affect their covenant, and draws on information available to other NCIs on the financial health of responsible bodies.
-The Trustee has considered the impact that the post pandemic context, geopolitical uncertainty and the economic climate has had on the responsible bodies and is satisfied that there was no material deterioration in the overall employer covenant and the employers can continue to support the Scheme for the foreseeable future.
+The Trustee has considered the impact the post pandemic context, geopolitical uncertainty and the economic climate has had on the responsible bodies and is satisfied that there was no material deterioration in the overall employer covenant and the employers can continue to support the Scheme for the foreseeable future.